Den Haan Rotterdam B.V.: Research and development

 The part of the Royal Netherlands Meteorological Institute that approved and certified the nautical lights, compasses and instruments in Rotterdam closed in 1988.
-This meant that all the lanterns had to be tested in house and certificates provided.
-For this purpose a room furnished with the necessary equipment, as directed by the government, was purchased.
+This meant that all the lanterns had to be tested in-house and certificates provided.
+At the direction of government mandates, a room furnished with the necessary equipment was purchased.
+Regular inspections of the facility were promised by the Inspectie Leefomgeving en Transport.

+After the inspection room commenced use, the testing of new products began.
+In 1992, this facility was renamed alongside its expansion for its use in research and development.
+This resulted in the creation of a new searchlight for the inland navigation.
+Due to the extensive drawings and reports from recognised institutes such as KEMA and TNO, approval for these products were quickly obtained from foreign inspection authorities.

 After 1.5 years of research, the "Burtone" horn was brought to market.
 A TNO test report confirmed that the horns even meet German standards.
 The entire range ZEEKRO-search lights was tested and the entire structure was renovated to meet CE regulations.

 In 2009, the noise test area was restructured due to increased air horns complaints from the immediate vicinity.
 In 2010, new products included a signal lamp with LED, and a new motor housing for searchlights.
 In 2012 development began for an inland navigation lantern with LED technology.